AbhishekGodara12/project-EYE/README.md

 ## Overview

-Project EYE aims to [insert detailed description of the project].
+Project EYE aims to Identify eye state(open/close) in real time.
 It is built using Python and popular computer vision libraries such as OpenCV and Pytorch.

 **ChatGpt 4-o was used to outline and organize code in final stage**